eldridgejm/panprob/_sources/renderers.rst.txt

 Renderers
 =========

-As described in the previous section, `panprob` converts problems by first *parsing* them into an intermediate format (an abstract syntax tree, or AST) and then *rendering* that tree into the desired output format.
+`panprob` converts problems by first *parsing* them into an intermediate format (an abstract syntax tree, or AST, of nodes from :mod:`panprob.ast`) and then *rendering* that tree into the desired output format.
 The renderers provided by `panprob` are described below.

 .. currentmodule:: panprob.renderers